 The Illinois Learning Standards in science emphasize a more engaged, hands-on science education that aims to give students a deeper understanding of the core concepts in science and engineering as well as practice applying those concepts –linking knowledge and real-world skills.

-As such, Arlington Heights District 25 science curriculum for K-5, Science Companion, is inquiry-based, student-centered learning, where students learn best while doing science rather than merely reading about science.
+As such, Arlington Heights District 25 science curriculum for K-5, Activate Learning PRIME, is inquiry-based, student-centered learning, where students learn best while doing science rather than merely reading about science.
 The purpose of the curriculum is not only to provide children with the opportunity to wonder about their world, but to teach them science processes as they explore, quantify, and interpret the world.
 The program’s approach to primary education balances discovery-based learning with teacher-directed instruction.

-In 2016-17 school year first grade students will complete 3 units in science.
-Those units are:
+First grade students will complete 3 units in science:

 - Light & Sound